THE GULF OF HISARONU

 You can take a hike to see the remnants of Larymna and view the city walls and beautiful landscapes of Sombeki Inlet and Simi island at sunset.

-Selimiye is one of the most popular places in Marmaris, for good reason.
+Selimiye is one of the most popular places in the authentic Marmaris, for good reason.
 It is a stunning, colourful fishing village which attracts lots of tourists in the summer, however its natural beauty still remains.

 There isn’t much of a beach at Selimiye, however, the village is full of greenery and the sea is crystal clear which is picturesque with the red sunset.